Principal Investigators of this group are Ari Haukkala and Nelli Hankonen. For collaborations and research inquiries, please feel free to contact us!

 He taught courses related to social psychology, behaviour change and quantitative research methods.

 Projects: Public understanding of genetics and genetic risk communication in the era of whole genome sequencing, PRECIOUS

 Keegan is a health psychologist with interests in the motivational processes that underlie health behavior change, and in understanding how individuals make use of interventions to change their behavior.
 He currently works in the motivation self-management (Moti) project, which aims to understand how the quality and quantity of motivation fluctuate over time, in order to identify ideal moments to deliver motivational interventions.

 In the past, Keegan has worked on several meta-analyses to identify intervention components associated with increases in motivation, physical activity and weight loss maintenance.
 He has also developed interventions to promote physical activity among individuals with rheumatoid arthritis and among people with excess risk of cardiovascular disease.
 These projects involved developing (mhealth) behavior change tools for patients and developing interventions to train healthcare providers to deliver motivational interviews in practical settings.

 Elina's main research interests lie in the fields of interaction, agency, motivation, well-being and behaviour change.

 Her current research focus is primarily on motivational interaction and the changing of motivating style.
-She works in the LMI key project that disseminates and implements evidence-based intervention strategies into practice.
+She analyses the data from LMI key project that disseminated and implemented evidence-based intervention strategies into practice.
+She coordinates the Argumenta network.
 Disseminating social psychology research is close to Elina's heart.